 From a few hours to a few days, 2 or 3 at the most.
-For beginners, if you choose to go on a several days hike, start with easy path with low gradient.
+For beginners, if you choose to go on several days' hikes, start with an easy path with a low gradient.

 Preferably shoes with medium to high uppers.
-Indeed, it is advisable to have a good support of the ankle while keeping a flexible sole but able to support your weight and possibly that of a backpack for several days.
+Indeed, it is advisable to have good ankle support while keeping a flexible sole but able to support your weight and possibly that of a backpack for several days.